If you’ve been reading Kicking Asana for awhile, then you know self-love is my JAM.

 In what ways has self-love made you more compassionate towards others?

-Through Self-love, I have connected to a deep well of compassion within me, and the more I tap into that energy, the more I feel the release of lower frequency energies like fear and judgment.
+Through Self-love, I have connected to a deep well of compassion within me.
+The more I tap into that energy, the more I feel the release of lower frequency energies.
+Energies like fear and judgment.
 When we are free of fear and judgment, the vibration of love, compassion naturally begins to flow to us, and through us.

 With all the craziness happening in the world, why is it important to come back to self-love?